nst-guide/schema/README.md

 - locations for each subwaypoint, but connected when clicked
 - How to link trail waypoints to the trail itself?
 The waypoints can be off trail, but I should probably keep track of the mile marker of the closest trail location?
 - Where should you keep waypoint responses?
 Do you want to separate these from what gets recursively downloaded?
 On the one hand, it's more data than is needed to show the user the current state, on the other, if you're already downloading the comments, downloading these is not that much more.
 Maybe make the schema work either way?
+- Should ResupplyProvider be an object of booleans or an array of enum strings?